sparsity-xyz/sparsity-demo/fibonacci-js/README.md

 Submit a request in the Sparsity support channel [here](https://discord.gg/PvS5yfPBwH) and contact a support engineer.
 Once approved, your DApp will be fully deployed.

 ### 6. Call Your Contract

 In contract directory
 ```bash
 make -f Makefile_sepolia request-fib NUM=30
 ```

+The system will first start the ABCI container and then compute the result, with each step taking several seconds, depending on the allocated machine's performance.

 ### 7. Retrieve and Verify the Result